steemit/condenser/src/app/help/en/welcome.md

 It is strongly recommended that you store an offline copy of your password somewhere safe in case of a hard drive failure or other calamity.
 Consider digital offline storage, secure cloud-based storage, as well as printed paper.
 Use multiple methods of storage for best redundancy.

-If your account is valuable, treat it like a valuable!
+If your account is valuable, value it!
 <a href="#Table_of_Contents">^</a>

 ### <span id="Review_the_Quick_Start_Guide">2.
 Review the Quick Start Guide</span>